gottacatchenall/ms_sampling_effort/manuscript.md

 from the Mangal database [@Banville2021ManJl] and food-webs generated using the niche model.

-Each observation of a species is distributed according to this abundance distribution.
+A simple model of observation assumes each observed species is drawn from this abundance distribution.
 Seeing two low biomass species interacting requires two relatively low probability events, which is detecting each species of low biomass.
 Generally across communities, the shape of this abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
 Controversies around theory of species abundance distributions and neutral theory aside,

 For simplicity we simulate abundances from $N_S$ independent draws from a standard-log-normal distribution.
-For an ecological network $A$ with $N_S$ species, for each interaction ($A_{ij} = 1$) we estimate the probability of observing both species $i$ and $j$ by simulating a distribution of $O$ total observations, where the species observed at the $o$-th observation is drawn from the abundance distribution.
-Here, $O$ is indicative of sampling effort.
-If both $i$ and $j$ are present in the $O$ observations, the observation is computed as a true-negative, and if not, as a false-negative.
+For an ecological network $A$ with $N_S$ species, for each true interaction $A_{ij} = 1$ we estimate the probability of observing both species $i$ and $j$ at given place and time by simulating a distribution of $O$ observations, where the species observed at the
+$1,2,\dots,O$-th observation is drawn from the abundance distribution.
+If both
+$i$ and $j$ are present in the $O$ observations, the observation is computed as a true-negative, and if not, as a false-negative.
+The results for applying this can be found in @fig:samplingeffort, where the left panel is this model applied NUM empirical food-webs from the Mangal database [@] , and on the right the niche model [@].

 ![False negative rate as a function of sampling effort and network size, computed using the method described above.
 Left panel:  in blue.
 Right empirical